garrandall/popular-music-data/tracks/runaway-bon-jovi.md

 You know she likes the lights at night on the neon Broadway signs She don't really mind, it's only love she hoped to find

-Ooh, she's a little runaway.
+Oh, she's a little runaway.
 Daddy's girl learned fast
 All those things he couldn't say.
-Ooh, she's a little runaway.
+Oh, she's a little runaway.

 No one heard a single word you said
 They should have seen it in your eyes
 What was going around your head.

-Ooh, she's a little runaway
+Oh, she's a little runaway
 Daddy's girl learned fast
 All those things he couldn't say

-Ooh, she's a little runaway
+Oh, she's a little runaway
 Daddy's girl learned fast
 Now she works the night away

-Ooh, she's a little runaway
+Oh, she's a little runaway
 Daddy's girl learned fast
 All those things he couldn't say

-Ooh, she's a little runaway
+Oh, she's a little runaway
 Daddy's girl learned fast
 Now she works the night away